quicwg/base-drafts/draft-ietf-quic-recovery.md

 Like TCP, QUIC calculates both smoothed RTT and RTT variance as specified in
 {{?RFC6298}}.

-Min RTT is the minimum RTT for a connection prior to adjusting by ack delay.
+Min RTT is the minimum RTT measured over the connection, prior to adjusting by ack delay.
+Ignoring ack delay for min RTT prevents intentional or unintentional underestimation of min RTT, which in turn prevents underestimating smoothed RTT.

 ## Ack-based Detection